What is the Statute of Limitations in the Vaccine Program?

 However, to be safe, our firm recommends that you file no later than three (3) years from the date of your vaccination.

-In the event of a vaccine-related death, a claim must be filed no later than two (2) years from the date of death and no later than four (4) years from the date of onset of symptoms.
+In the event of a vaccine-related death, a claim must be filed no later than two (2) years from the date of death and no later than four (4) years from the date of onset of symptoms of the vaccine injury.
 However, in order to preserve an estate’s right to “injury” compensation, the claim should be filed within three (3) years from the date of the onset of symptoms if possible.

 Am I responsible for paying my attorneys’ fees and costs?

-No. Unlike traditional lawsuits, an injured party does not pay his or her attorney a percentage of his or her award in the Vaccine Program.
+No. Unlike traditional lawsuits, in the Vaccine Program, an injured party does not pay his or her attorney a percentage of his or her award.

 Our legal fees are never taken from money awarded to you.
 Instead, our legal fees are paid separately by the United States Court of Federal Claims after your case has resolved.

 A petitioner is never required to pay any attorneys’ fees when filing a claim in the Vaccine Program.

 Yes.
 We represent clients in all fifty (50) states and U.S. territories.

 All vaccine claims must be filed in the United States Court of Federal Claims, located in Washington, DC.